niplav/site/notes_on_politics_especially_economics.md

 Test your damn laws.

+#### Why Is There So Little Large-Scale Testing?

 ### Decaytopia

-At least it's not forever.
+At least the regulation is not forever.

 ### Scaletopia

-Strength of regulation scales with size.
+Strength of regulation scales with organisational size.
+(Is this actually good?)

 ### Futarchy